@Home Network: History

 The passing of the Telecommunications Act of 1996 enabled cable companies to start offering Internet telephony services to customers.

-The company's first VP of Engineering and later Chief Technology Officer was Milo Medin, and the company got its start from venture capital firm Kleiner Perkins Caufield & Byers.
+The company's first VP of engineering and later chief technology officer was Milo Medin, and the company got its start from venture capital firm Kleiner Perkins Caufield & Byers.

-In December 1998, Excite was in merger negotiations with Yahoo! inc in an agreement to purchase the Excite portal for a price between $5.5 billion and $6 billion.
+In December 1998, Excite was in merger negotiations with Yahoo!
+Inc. in an agreement to purchase the Excite portal for a price between $5.5 billion and $6 billion.
 On December 19, at Kleiner Perkins prompting, @Home Network's Chairman and Chief Executive Officer Thomas Jermoluk met with Excite's chairman and CEO George Bell, according to documents filed with the SEC, and a deal was hashed out for the purchase of Excite and its debt.

 On January 19, 1999, @Home Networks acquired the Internet portal Excite.
-The $6.7 billion merger became one of the largest mergers of two Internet companies ever; the combined entity would marry the profitable high speed Internet network of @Home and expand its existing Home.com portal with Excite's money-losing search engine and Internet portal.
+The $6.7 billion merger became one of the largest mergers of two Internet companies ever; the combined entity would marry @Home's profitable high-speed Internet network of @Home and expand its existing Home.com portal with Excite's money-losing search engine and Internet portal.
 The combined entity's external name became Excite@Home, however the stock symbol and regulatory filing records remained properly known as At Home Corporation (ATHM).

-As a side effect of the deal, @Home's chairman and chief executive George Tom Jermoluk (also called T.J. for short) stepped down as chief executive officer, but remained chairman of the board, and Excite's former chairman and chief executive George Bell, who was the president of the Excite division of @Home, moved over as chief executive of the new Excite@Home entity.
+As a side effect of the deal, @Home's chairman and chief executive George Tom Jermoluk (also called T.J. for short) stepped down as chief executive officer but remained chairman of the board, and Excite's former chairman and chief executive George Bell, who was the president of the Excite division of @Home, moved over as chief executive of the new Excite@Home entity.

-The new Excite division took the existing @home.com web portal that was provided to subscribers of the service and merged it with the Excite portal.
+The new Excite division took the existing @home.com web portal that was provided to service subscribers and merged it with the Excite portal.
 Along with this was the movement toward personalized web portal content, a concept now commonplace in all Internet portals today.

 In just months following the merger, Excite@Home's Excite division purchased iMall for about $425 million in stock.
 Most significant of these was the purchase of the online greeting card company Blue Mountain Arts, Excite@Home issued 11.2 million shares, worth close to $430 million, and paid $350 million in cash.
-In addition Excite paid for sponsorship of Infiniti IndyCar driver Eddie Cheever, Jr., through the 2000 and 2001 Indy racing seasons for an undisclosed amount.
+In addition, Excite paid for sponsorship of Infiniti IndyCar driver Eddie Cheever, Jr., through the 2000 and 2001 Indy racing seasons for an undisclosed amount.